-The school continued to pay suppliers within the normal timescales.
+During the pandemic the school continued to pay suppliers within the normal timescales.
 Where companies could not perform their contracts due to the premises being closed the school liaised with them and arranged for school access.
 There was no adverse effect on the value for money due to COVID-19 and PPN.